httpwg/http-extensions/draft-ietf-httpbis-no-vary-search.md

 The dictionary MAY contain entries whose keys are not one of `key-order`, `params`, and `except`, but their meaning is not defined by this specification.
 Implementations of this specification will ignore such entries (but future documents might assign meaning to such entries).

 {:aside}
 > As always, the authoring conformance requirements are not binding on implementations.
-Implementations instead need to implement the processing model given by the obtain a URL variation config algorithm ({{obtain-a-url-variation-config}}).
+Implementations instead need to implement the processing model for URL variation configurations (configs) given by the obtain a URL variation config algorithm ({{obtain-a-url-variation-config}}).

 # Data model {#data-model}